Philippine scripts: National writing system

 The "National Script Act" went before the House of Representatives of the Republic of the Philippines in 2011.
 The bill calls for the protection and conservation of Baybayin as the national script of the Philippines.
-Among its strategies, it aims to promote the Baybayin script by having it inscribed on all locally produced or processed food products.
+Among its strategies, it aims to promote the Baybayin script by having it inscribed on all Philippine-produced or processed food products.

 Due to lack of congressional and senatorial sessions and support, the bill did not pass into law in the 16th Congress.
 It was refiled in 2016 under the 17th Congress, with little political support.

 The Act came before the House again in 2018.
 According to a press release from the House, the bill "declares there is a need to promote, protect, preserve and conserve "Baybayin" as the National Writing System of the Philippines, using it as a tool for cultural and economic development to create a consciousness, respect and pride for the legacies of Filipino cultural history, heritage and the country's authentic identity."

 Calligraphy

 The diversity of suyat scripts have also established various calligraphy techniques and styles in the Philippines.
-Each suyat script has its own suyat calligraphy, although all suyat calligraphy are collectively referred to as Filipino suyat calligraphy for the sake of nationalism.
-Western-alphabet and Arabic calligraphy, however, are not considered as Filipino suyat calligraphy as the alphabets used did not develop indigenously.
+Each suyat script has its own suyat calligraphy, although all suyat calligraphy are collectively referred to as Filipino suyat calligraphy.